-Katyeleo Senufo maternity figure
+Katyeleo Senufo maternity figure - SOLD OUT

 The corpus of African art Senufo must be understood in the light of the Poro, the fundamental institution, the basis of community life, the system of political and economic control that forms by initiation rites young people and in fact adults integrated into the life of the village.